-Keto diets are defined by a low carbohydrate (typically under 50 grams/day) and high fat intake, leading to an elevation of free fatty acids and ketone bodies in the blood [R].
+Keto diets are defined by a low-carbohydrate (typically under 50 grams/day) and high-fat intake, leading to an elevation of free fatty acids and ketone bodies in the blood .

-Variations of the diets have remained popular for the past 20-30 years, with proponents claiming that the diets boost weight loss and energy while offering protection from certain metabolic diseases [R].
+Variations of this diet have remained popular for the past 20-30 years, with proponents claiming that these diets boost weight loss and energy while protecting from certain metabolic diseases .

 The Physiology of Ketosis

 Beta-hydroxybutyrate is a signaling molecule that can activate HDACs and thereby increase or decrease important genes during ketosis .

 |Biochemical Pathway, Hormones, or Benefits||Ketogenic Diet||Calorie Restriction or Fasting||References|

 When the body doesn’t have enough carbohydrates from food, it burns fat to produce energy.
 This results in the production of ketones or ketone bodies .

 In non-diabetics, ketosis can be achieved through 4 ways: